Note: The links in this post are affiliate links.

 That means if your power occasionally goes out for longer than an hour at a time you’re going to have some down time.

 But guess what?
-For just a little more than you’d have to pay for a 1,500VA commercially-built battery backup device you can build your own “home-brew” battery backup system that can keep your computer, monitor, modem and router all up and running for several hours during extended power outages.
+For just a little more than you’d have to pay for a quality 1,500VA commercially-built battery backup device you can build your own “home-brew” battery backup system that can keep your computer, monitor, modem and router all up and running for several hours during extended power outages.

 This is a good time to present my semi-standard disclaimer…